LatifTukuc/First-Repro/README.md

 # Survey Result App

-I created web app in Streamlit by using some survey results data in excel.
+I created  a web app in Streamlit by using  the survey results data in excel.